oframe/ogl/README.md

 Here you can play with the above template live in a codesandbox https://codesandbox.io/s/ogl-5i69p

-For a simpler use, such as a full-screen shader, more of the core can be omitted as a scene graph and projection matrices (cameras) are not necessary.
+For a simpler use, such as a full-screen shader, more of the core can be omitted as a scene graph (Transform) and projection matrices (Camera) are not necessary.
+We'll also show how to easily create custom geometry.

 ```js
 import {Renderer, Geometry, Program, Mesh} from 'ogl';